mustafamunawar/docs/typescript-help/ts-notes.md

 Type aliases and interface are very similar.
 Note the following though:

-You can not add new fields to a type alias once it is defined.But for interface you can as in User above.
+You can not add new fields to a type alias once it is defined.
+But for interface you can as in User above.
-Interface is mainly for objects but type aliases are more general to extend interface we use "extends":
+Interface is mainly for objects but type aliases are more general.

+To extend interface we use "extends":

 ```ts
 interface NewInterface extends OldInterface {